-It can happen any time after surgery but it's one of the rarer BA complications.
+It can happen any time after surgery but it's one of the rarer breast augmentation complications.
 It's usually caused by over-dissection of the breast pocket and/or projection of implants that are too wide for your body.

 Too far apart

-When an implant moves away from the center of your chest it's most often obvious when you're lying down as they drop into your armpits.
+When a berast implant moves away from the center of your chest it's most often obvious when you're lying down as they drop into your armpits.
 This is lateral displacement.

 Too far down

 If your implants drop too low they 'bottom out'.
 Bottoming out creates an unnatural look to the breasts and happens most often when the breast implants are too large for your body.

 A round breast implant can turn around in your breast all it wants and it will look the same shape.
 BUT an anatomical (aka 'shaped', aka 'teardrop') breast implant is designed to sit inside your breasts in a certain way to give you a natural breast shape.
 So you don't want it turning upside down!